shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 }
 ```

-### Creating or Updating a Warehouse and assigning it to existing WarehouseGroups
+### Creating or updating a Warehouse and assigning it to an existing WarehouseGroups

 ```json